apache/infrastructure-website/content/pages/roundtable.md

   - Infra will post the general topic for each month's meeting.
   - The roundtables are available to anyone who can access the ASF workspace on Slack: basically, committers and Members.

+Roundtables differ from conversation modes such as IRC or an email thread, in which everyone types what they want to say.
+During the roundtable, people can either **speak or type** their comments, and the opening presentation and the discussion presume participants are listening, rather than reading.
+If you follow the chat screen only, with no audio, you will miss significant parts of the meeting.
+Turning on a webcam, on the other hand, is optional.

 ### To join the roundtable

 In The ASF workspace on Slack, enter this command: